KBonev1993/KBonev1993/README.md

 - **APIs & Networking**: Familiar with REST APIs, network protocols, and tools like Postman.
 - **Hardware & IoT**: Knowledgeable about Raspberry Pi and IoT applications.
 - **DOM Manipulation & JSON**: Adept in information extraction and manipulation using JSON and DOM tree techniques.
+- **Cybersecurity**: Well-versed in security principles, risk assessment, threat modeling, and incident response procedures.
+- **Penetration Testing**: Skilled in conducting vulnerability assessments, penetration testing, and identifying security weaknesses in systems and networks.
+- **DevSecOps**: Proficient in integrating security controls and best practices into CI/CD pipelines, ensuring secure and compliant software delivery.

 ## Languages and Tools:
 <a href="https://skillicons.dev">